syahmisenpai97/Fullstack-Parcel-Tracking-Application/README.md

 This is a full-stack Parcel Tracking Application with a **React frontend** and a **Node.js/Express backend**.
 The app allows users to track parcels, update parcel information, and view delivery statuses.

+I choose Node.js for this project because it is currently the number one framework used by programmers around the world, according to [Stack Overflow](https://survey.stackoverflow.co/2024/technology/), making it a popular choice for building scalable and efficient server-side applications.

+One of the significant challenges I encountered during this project was the learning curve associated with JavaScript, React, and Node.js.
+Having only five days to familiarize myself with these technologies, I had to quickly grasp their concepts and best practices.
+This intensive learning experience required me to understand JavaScript fundamentals, as they are the core of both React and Node.js.

 App preview: https://youtu.be/3J8cA3ka6Dk

 ## Features